bradfrost/atomic-design/chapter-5.md

 How can you set up your applications and pattern library to achieve the Holy Grail?
 Developer Marcelo Somers outlined several methods for thoughtfully keeping your pattern library and production environments in sync.
 [Chasing the holy grail](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.vy45rkm7m)

-There are a number of reasons why an organization may not be able to achieve the Holy Grail.
-Perhaps your organization has digital products on different platforms using wildly different technologies.
-For instance, the U.S. Web Digital Standards are a collection UI components and visual styles for websites.
-However, due to the decentralized nature of the , it would be impossible to
+There are a number of reasons why an organization may *not* be able to achieve the Holy Grail.
+Perhaps your organization has digital products on many different platforms using wildly different technologies.
+For example, the U.S. government's design system — called the U.S. Web Digital Standards — is a collection of UI components and visual styles meant to help people making government websites make more consistent UIs.
+It would be amazing to see a Holy Grail-style system  However, due to the vastness and decentralized nature of the organization, it's not really achievable.

-When technology can't achieve maintainable design systems, you must rely on creating a culture that communicates change and enforces that friction
+Technology alone can't achieve maintainable design systems; you must create a culture that communicates

 ## Make it cross-disciplinary
 Style guides often jump straight into code snippets and pattern usage for the benefit of the design system users.
 Of course a pattern library needs to be helpful for the people actually making use of the patterns, but **treating a style guide solely a developer resource limits its potential**.